lujiefsi/CrashTuner/analysis.md

 ```
 [className=org.apache.hadoop.yarn.server.resourcemanager.ResourceManager, methodName=serviceInit, lineNumber=297, context=AbstractServiceinitResourceManagermain, beforeOrAfter=1
 ```
-Trigger will first check whether the class is target instrumentation class based on the class name. if it is, Trigger will get the method  body of "serviceInit" in this class.
-If beforeOrafter==1, trigger will insert our own code at line 296, otherwhise, trigger will insert our own code at line 298.
-Our own code will check whether the calling context equals "AbstractServiceinitResourceManagermain", if yes, our own code will perform crash injection, otherwise, skip it.
+1. Trigger will first check whether the class is target instrumentation class based on the class name.
+2. If it is, trigger will get the method  body of "serviceInit" in this class.
+3. If beforeOrafter==1, trigger will insert our own code at line 296.
+4. Otherwhise, trigger will insert our own code at line 298.
+5. Our own code will check whether the calling context equals "AbstractServiceinitResourceManagermain",
+   * if yes, our own code will perform crash injection
+    * otherwise, skip it.

 ### Minor change